HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/content_as_a_service/rmv_cntnt_serv.md

         `./ConfigEngine.sh uninstall-caas -DPortalAdminID=user\_id _DPortalAdminPwd=password DWasUserid=user\_id -DWasPassword=passowrd`

+    !!! note
-    **Note:** Uninstalling the shared resources while the virtual portal scoped installation is still present for other virtual portals leads Content as a Service feature to become dysfunctional for all virtual portals.
+        Uninstalling the shared resources while the virtual portal scoped installation is still present for other virtual portals leads Content as a Service feature to become dysfunctional for all virtual portals.

 3. Restart your portal server.